III. Ecosmos: A Revolutionary Fertile, Habitable, Solar-Bioplanet, Incubator Lifescape

 In both stars and in the early universe, the production of deuterium is the first step on the way to producing heavier nuclei.
 If the strong force were slightly weaker, deuterium would not be stable, and many authors have noted that nuclesynthesis would be compromised so that helium production could not proceed through standard reaction chains.
 Motivated by the possibility that other regions of space-time could have different values for the fundamental constants, this paper considers stellar evolution in universes without stable deuterium and argues that such universes can remain habitable.
 With stars evolving through gravitational contraction, explosive nucleosynthesis, the triple-nucleon reaction, and the CNO cycle, universes with no stable deuterium are thus potentially habitable, contrary to many previous claims.
 (Abstract excerpts)

 Adams, Fred and Evan Grohs.
 Stellar Helium Burning in Other Universes: A Solution to the Triple Alpha Fine-Tuning Problem. arXiv:1608.04690.
-Reviewed more in Anthropic Principle, a University of Michigan physicist and an astronomer enlist a new parameter by which a relative cosmic, life-bearing habitability can be quantified.
-See also by the authors On the Habitability of Universes without Stable Deuterium at 1612.04741.
+In these days of multiverse studies, a University of Michigan physicist and an astronomer enlist a new parameter by which a relative cosmic habitability might be quantified.
+As the Abstract notes this involves a nuance upon relative propensities to make carbon atoms vital for life and evolution.
+And might we then wonder for what reason can sapient creatures on a tiny ovular world be able to lately survey and quantify such infinite vistas?

 Adams, Fred C..
 The Degree of Fine-Tuning in our Universe – and Others. arXiv:1902.03928.
 In a 212 page paper to appear in Physics Reports, the collegial University of Michigan astrophysicist (search) enters a broad and deep mathematical survey to date of a stochastic infinity of exo-cosmoses.
 Its sections go from Particle Parameters, Cosmological Features, Dark Energy, Big Bang Nucleosynthesis, to Galactic Structures, Stellar Evolution, Solar Planets, and more.
 The main theme is the contingency of this temporally unfolding universe, and myriad vicarious others, with regard to how they might permit living, developmental systems.
 A conclusion is that while particle values are sharply tuned, astrophysical vistas allow a wider space (wiggle room).
 A general surmise so far is that our universe with sapient observers may be a better or maximal case.
 One might note that such witnesses apply J. A. Wheeler’s participatory model whence any extant cosmos requires an internal self-recognition to attain full existence.
 See also concurrent papers by McCullen Sandora herein.